 Security & Anonymity

 Although VPNs are commonly used in the corporate world, they are popular among individual users as well.
 The encryption makes it next to impossible for anyone – hackers, your Internet Service Provider, or the government to track your online activity.
 It means that hackers won’t be able to access your private information and access your online bank account.
 Even if you don’t use online banking, a VPN will make it impossible for the government to learn what websites you visit.
 If not everything that you do on the web is legal in your country, then a good VPN could save you from jail.
 It is especially important when it comes to authoritarian countries, where any suspicious online activity could be punished.

 It is a common practice that Wi-Fi networks in places like hotels or airports don’t have passwords, and their security is rather questionable.
 If you log in to a public Wi-Fi network, your data might become compromised.
 You shouldn’t ever log in to a public Wi-Fi if you don’t have a VPN installed on your device.
 A VPN would mask your IP address, making your device immune to any potential hacker attacks.

 If you access your bank account through any apps on your smartphone, you should likewise use a VPN.
 The app could be targeted by hackers, and your data could become compromised.
 Installing a VPN would help you avoid that.

 Are free VPNs a good idea?

 Even if a free VPN doesn’t contain any viruses, it will have a lot of ads.
 Nothing in this world is free.
 A free service or a product is only seemingly free – the people who have created it aren’t philanthropists.
-It’s better to spend some money and receive a service that will be up to standards.
+It’s better to spend some money and receive a service that will be up to standards, so go and check the best VPN deals.
 Before you make a decision, read online reviews and the opinions of experts.
 The safety of your finances will depend on that, which means that you shouldn’t rush.

 The safety of your finances